-4.22 Many purpose-built block of flats in Lambeth, and some commercial buildings, were designed with balconies.
+4.26 Many purpose-built block of flats in Lambeth, and some commercial buildings, were designed with balconies.
 When considering alterations designers should note the advice in para 3.52 and also:

-- 1. Retain and respect important features. - Not remove balconies where they are an integral part of the building design.
+- 1. Retain and respect important features. - 2.
+Not remove balconies where they are an integral part of the building design.
 Note that the enclosure of existing balconies (such as bricking up or glazing in) will generally be resisted unless the whole block is receiving the same treatment and the design integrity of the host building is not compromised by the change. - 3.
+Avoid unacceptable overlooking into neighbouring properties (see Part 2) - 4.
 Avoid the installation of security cage enclosures.
-Other security means should be deployed. - 4.
+Other security means should be deployed. - 5.
 Not propose sheds or other similar structures on balconies where they would harm visual amenity.